-- Colonoscopy is the most important and essential tool to diagnose Crohn’s disease.
+- A colonoscopy is the most important and essential tool to diagnose Crohn’s disease.

 - In this procedure, the internal side of the intestine is viewed on a monitor, giving a full and proper view of the same.

-- This can help the doctor in identifying the ulcers, any sort of inflammation and bleeding.
+- This can help the doctor in identifying ulcers, any sort of inflammation, and bleeding.

-- Biopsy is another effective technique which studies a small sample of the tissue, to determine whether it shows any signs of Crohn’s disease.
+- The biopsy is another effective technique that studies a small sample of the tissue, to determine whether it shows any signs of Crohn’s disease.